About The Three Lochs Way

 Meals included: Breakfast, packed lunch, and dinner

-You’re in for a real treat today as you embark on a leisurely 2-hour boat cruise on the magnificent Loch Lomond.
+You’re in for a real treat today as you first enjoy a walk around Balloch Castle Country Park, one of the best public spaces in the west of Scotland, before embarking on a boat cruise around the southern end of the magnificent Loch Lomond.

 As you glide along, try to take in the breathtaking panoramic views of the surrounding mountains, picturesque islands, and simply the enormous size of Loch Lomond itself.